 Answers To Questions From Federal Employees

-Federal employment law is an often-confusing combination of several statutes, court decisions and administrative rules.
-Here is a sampling of the questions our clients ask us at our initial consultation:
+Federal employment law is an often confusing combination of several statutes, court decisions and administrative rules.
+Here is a sampling of the questions my clients ask me at initial consultations:

 What Sort Of Behavior Can Create A Toxic Work Environment?

 There is no hard and fast rule: The idea is that the behavior makes it impossible for you to do your job effectively.
 Examples can include repeated unwanted sexual advances or touching; sexually suggestive comments on your appearance; and displaying explicit photographs or cartoons.